allegro0132/gds-preview/README.md

   - **Viewport Streaming (WebGL + Rust)**: Requests geometry on-demand for the current camera viewport (with a small neighborhood padding) to keep huge layouts responsive and avoid client-side memory blowups.
   - **Dynamic Level of Detail (LOD)**: Automatically reduces detail during fast interactions to maintain high frame rates.
   - **Instanced Rendering**: Uses hardware instancing (`ANGLE_instanced_arrays`) to efficiently render hierarchical designs with thousands of repeated cells.
-  - **Backend Triangulation (Rust/WebGL)**: WebGL triangles can be generated in the Rust backend (parallelized) and streamed directly to the webview.
+  - **Backend Triangulation (Rust/WebGL)**: WebGL triangles can be generated in the Rust backend and streamed directly to the webview.
 - **Advanced Analysis**:
   - **Net Tracing**: Double-click any object to highlight all physically connected polygons (Net Tracing).
 Works across instances and hierarchy.
   - **Layer Soloing**: Double-click a layer in the sidebar to instantly isolate it.
+  - **Layer Tutti**: Double-click `Layer Control` in the sidebar to show all layers.

 ## Rendering Engines